 Dog Training or Behavior Problem?
-Try Flower Essences
+Try Flower Remedies

 If you enjoy our articles, be sure and sign up for our newsletter so you can hear when new ones are published.

 Most dog behavior and training problems have an emotional side to them.
 When dogs get angry, impatient, bossy, jealous, or fearful, it can lead to difficult, challenging behavior.
-Flower essences improve dog behavior indirectly, by balancing emotions.
-In this article, a professional dog trainer explains how flower essences can help your dog behave better.
+Flower remedies improve dog behavior indirectly, by balancing emotions.
+In this article, a professional dog trainer explains how Bach flower remedies can help your dog behave better.

 TIPS & RESOURCES